ericssmith/presentations/vtcc9/vtcc9_links.md

 - goal makes sense only for particular input set (non-Prime numbers)
 - termination condition moved to the outside
 - structured loops (ie while) become conditional jumps
-- loops are bookended by two gotos
+- loops are book-ended by two gotos
 - loop check is inverted from structured version
-- body of loop is assignments (or another conditional jump sequence)